 Window Display Visual Merchandising Strategies

 After all, the window display is often the first line of communication between your store and your customer.
-It’s vital to put the newest, most compelling, and highly-appealing merchandise in the window display.
-And it’s definitely not something to haphazardly put together.
+It’s vital to put the newest, most compelling, and highly appealing merchandise in the window display.
+And it’s not something to haphazardly put together.
 Window displays tell passers-by a lot about your store’s style, taste, and message.

 Like the interior of your store, proper lighting is essential.
 Objects should be highly visible without being overly flooded with bright light.
 Finally, change your window display frequently to keep it fresh and maintain interest.

 Different products and brands require different store layout plans.
 Think about how apparel shops are organized versus supermarkets, for instance.
-Many clothing stores are much more open in design, with a free flowing style floor plan.
-They are meant to allow customers to pick up and feel items or see mannequins across the store with visually-appealing outfits.
+Many clothing stores have a free-flowing style floor plan and are much more open in design.
+They are meant to allow customers to pick up and feel items or see mannequins across the store with visually appealing outfits.

-Grocery stores on the other hand are much more utilitarian, using a grid style floor plan.
-They’re packed with basically as many products as possible in long straight rows that allow shopping carts to pass through.
+Grocery stores, on the other hand, are much more utilitarian, using a grid-style floor plan.
+They’re packed with as many products as possible in long, straight rows that allow shopping carts to pass through.

-Figure out which style floor plan makes sense for your store and your products.
+Determine which style floor plan makes sense for your store and your products.
 Remember, this is the foundation for the rest of your visual merchandising techniques.
-If the layout doesn’t make sense, then the displays won’t either.
+If the layout doesn’t make sense, the displays won’t either.